 - The Australian Army is in the process of reviewing its leadership doctrine.
 Do you think being a staff leader differs from being a combat leader?
 How?
 Do you need a fundamentally different skill set to leverage a staff team?

-- Nate's view is an American one, based around the American style and culture of C2.
+- CAPT Stratton's view is an American one, based around the American style and culture of C2.
 Do you think the Australian Army style differs?
 How might this effect your behaviour as a Staff Officer?